 Linguistic principles and their application in the preparation of teaching materials and of microlessons.
-Prerequisite: SPAN-253 with a minimum grade of D.

 SPAN-321.
 Latin American Literature I. 3 Hours.

 This course offers students an introduction to Latin American Literature from pre-Columbian times to the end of the 19th Century, through a critical analysis of representative works of poetry, narrative and drama.
 Topics include Nahuatl, Inca and Maya cosmogonies and poetry, literary perspectives on the Conquest, the New World Baroque, Latin American Romanticism, and Modernismo.
 Taught in Spanish.
 Prerequisite: SPAN-252 with a minimum grade of D and SPAN-253 with a minimum grade of D.